fortrabbit/help/docs/mysql-troubleshooting.md

 ---

 template:      article
-reviewed:      2020-10-30
+reviewed:      2021-08-25
 title:         MySQL Troubleshooting
 naviTitle:     MySQL Troubleshooting
 excerpt:       Some tips on troubleshooting MySQL connections.
-lead:          'This article aims to help you finding common issues when connecting to your MySQL database on fortrabbit.'
+lead:          'This article aims to help you finding common issues with your MySQL database on fortrabbit.'
 group:         troubleshooting
 stack:         all
 dontList:      false